nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

 - `aft/DELIVERY_DATE_TIME`: `DELIVERY_DATE_TIME` is the start date and time in which only deliveries with status`PENDING` after this date and time would be displayed.
-It must be in dd-mm-yyyy hh:mm format.
+It must be in dd-MM-yyyy hh:mm format.
 - `bef/DELIVERY_DATE_TIME`: `DELIVERY_DATE_TIME` is the end date and time in which deliveries with status `PENDING` before this date and time would be displayed.
-It must be in dd-mm-yyyy hh:mm format.
+It must be in dd-MM-yyyy hh:mm format.

 **Tip:**
 - You can provide both parameters!